 |Soil Type||Well-drained, sandy, loamy|

-|Bloom Time||Late summer, early fall|
+|Bloom Time||Summer, fall|

 Red Spider Lily Care

 Red spider lilies can grow in full sun to part shade.
 For best flowering, however, part shade is best.
-Also, in a partially shady location, it tends to bloom earlier than in full sun.
+Also, in a partially shady location, it tends to bloom earlier than in the full sun.

 Temperature and Humidity

 Red spider lily is reliably hardy in zones 6 to 10, but in zones 6 and 7 it is best to protect the leaves and exposed bulbs from winter freezes with a layer of mulch.
 After its bloom, the red spider lily develops new leaves, which in warmer regions will be evergreen and persist throughout the winter until they die back in the spring.
 The plant will then go dormant until new growth begins in summer.